alphagov/govuk-interactive-form/README.md

 * Now you're ready to go!
 The `name_for_my_questions` field in the yaml file will now be available as an endpoint, so in this example you'd go to `localhost:3000/name_for_my_questions`
 * As users answer the questions, it'll create Answer records with all the relevant information, you can query the answers for your questions with something like `Answer.where(collection: "example")`

+## Reviewing answers

+When your users have all answered the questions you've posed, there are a couple of rake tasks to export all the data.

+Currently, the best way to do this is to download the postgres database from Heroku, import it into your local db and run the tasks.
+In the future, it may be easier for the tasks to upload the results to an AWS S3 bucket.

+For the time being, download a backup of the Heroku database; either through the web interface or by following the instructions on [this guide](https://devcenter.heroku.com/articles/heroku-postgres-import-export).

+Next, rename the file to 'database' and move it to the folder above your govuk-interactive-form repo folder (to prevent accidentally adding sensitive data to Git)

+Run `pg_restore -h localhost -d govuk_interactive_form_development ../database` to import the database into your local PG instance (you may need to add the database and set requisite user permissions first).

+Then you can run 'rake export_collection[name_for_my_questions_as_set_in_items.yml]' to export a raw csv of all the answers to your questions or 'rake export_decisions[name_for_my_questions_as_set_in_items.yml]' to get a tallied list of how many times each answer was given for each question.